benbuckman/nodejs-ebay-api/README.md

 - filters: (see examples and API documentation)
 - reqOptions: passed to the request, e.g. with custom headers
 - parser: function which takes the response data and extracts items (or other units depending on the query).
 Defaults to `parseItemsFromResponse`.
 To return the raw data, pass in a function like `function(data, callback) { callback(null, data); }`.
+- sandbox: true/false (default false = production).
+May need to add additional endpoint URLs to the code as needed.

 `callback` gets `(error, items)` or `(error, data)` depending on the parser.